ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/client-api/concurrency/using-optimistic-concurrency-in-real-world-scenarios.markdown

 When we develop an application that will be used by different users at the same time, there comes a time where we need to think about how we will handle the fact that multiple users will be working on the same document.
 How can we make our application aware of document changes so we can take the appropriate action when multiple users wants to store the same document without knowledge of each others changes?

-This can be achieved by using RavenDB’s optimistic concurrency option.
+This can be achieved by using RavenDB's optimistic concurrency option.
 Let's discuss two cases: one where we need only one session to load and store the document, and another one where we need two sessions.

 We will use a simple scenario to explain these cases: users of our application can change the name of a person who is stored as a document in RavenDB .